Jean Piccard

-Jean Felix Piccard (January 28, 1884 in Basel, Switzerland - January 28, 1963 in Minneapolis, Minnesota), also known as Jean Piccard, was a Swiss-born American chemist, engineer, professor and high-altitude balloonist.
+Jean Felix Piccard (28 January 1884 in Basel, Switzerland - 28 January 1963 in Minneapolis, Minnesota), also known as Jean Piccard, was a Swiss-born American chemist, engineer, professor and high-altitude balloonist.
 He invented clustered high-altitude balloons, and with his wife Jeannette, the plastic balloon.
 Piccard's inventions and co-inventions are used in balloon flight, aircraft and spacecraft.

 Family

-Piccard and Jeannette Ridlon met at the University of Chicago where he taught and she received her master's degree.
+Piccard and Jeannette Ridlon met at the University of Chicago where he taught and where she received her master's degree.
 They married and had three sons, John, Paul and Donald, and also had foster children.